 Immigration Solutions for HR

-Dealing with business-related immigration issues is tricky and time consuming for UK HR professionals, and getting things right is critical for reputational and workforce planning reasons.
+Dealing with business-related immigration issues is tricky and time-consuming for UK HR professionals, and getting things right is critical for reputational and workforce planning reasons.
 Post-pandemic, the Home Office is stepping up its sponsor compliance and illegal working enforcement activities, so it is more important than ever to ensure your business is on top of its obligations.

-We understand this, which is why we have developed a suite of toolkits, training and onsite support specifically for HR professionals and employees.
+To assist you, we have developed a suite of toolkits, training and onsite and virtual support specifically for HR professionals.

 Our toolkits offer a handy reference resource written in clear language and offering practical tips on how to manage required processes.

 Our training is delivered by expert immigration lawyers in a variety of formats, including face-to-face, e-learning and webinar.
-We are able to tailor the training to ensure it is relevant to your business and answers any questions you may have.
+We can tailor the training to ensure it is relevant to your business and answers any questions you may have.

-For more detailed guidance, or when you need reassurance that your existing immigration compliance processes are fit for purpose, we can provide onsite support services.
-Depending on your business’s requirements, these may focus on meeting the needs of HR professionals and managers, relevant employee groups or both.
+For more detailed guidance, or when you need reassurance that your existing immigration compliance processes are fit for purpose, we can provide onsite and virtual support services.
+Depending on your business’s requirements, these may focus on meeting the needs of HR professionals, line managers or both.

 The countdown for the new UK immigration system 2020 and Brexit – are you ready?21 December 2020